- Plug the pink microphone jack (indicated by a microphone icon) into the “mic in” port.

 How do I adjust microphone levels?

-In the Windows Sound settings, under the Recording tab, double click the Andrea device, or, if plugged into the sound card select the sound card.
-This will open the properties window, go to the Levels tab and raise the microphone gain as needed.
+In the Windows Sound settings, under Input in Windows 10 and the Recording tab in older versions, double click the Andrea device, or, if plugged into the sound card select the sound card.
+This will open the properties window, go to the Levels tab, and raise the microphone gain as needed.

 Do I need to sit directly in front of the Array?

-Yes, the Array-2S is a directional microphone, so it needs to be “aimed” at you (the sound source).
+Yes, the Array-2S is a directional microphone, so it needs to be “aimed” at you (or the sound source).

 What applications does the USB-SA and Array-2S work with?